Is Yuca Healthy? A nutrition breakdown of yuca.

 May Promote Heart Health

-Yuca has a few key nutrients for heart health.
-For one, it’s a good source of potassium, which can help manage high blood pressure.
-That’s because potassium helps your body excrete more sodium and relaxes your blood vessel walls, per the American Heart Association
+For one, it’s a good source of potassium, which can help manage high blood pressure by relaxing your blood vessel walls and counteracting the harmful effects of sodium, per the American Heart Association

 Furthermore, yuca’s fiber and resistant starch can improve blood lipid levels, inflammatory markers, and heart rate, per a 2023 study in Nutrition Research.